-“Self-leveling underlayment” is a bit of a misnomer.
-Although this type of product is incredibly useful, it does require a thoughtful installer to ensure it works properly.
-Follow this guide to prevent cracks in your self-leveling underlayment.
+“Self-leveling underlayment” (SLU) is a bit of a misnomer.
+Although this type of product is incredibly useful, it does require a thoughtful installer to ensure the best results.
+Follow these guidelines to prevent issues in your self-leveling underlayment installation.